 - Bill 64 & PIPEDA alignment grid.

-B.C.is in the initial stages of a review of its Personal Information Protection Act (PIPA).
+Before B.C. called its fall 2020 election, it was in the initial stages of a review of its Personal Information Protection Act (PIPA).
+After the election, this review can reasonably be expected to resume.

 In June 2020, the B.C.
-Office of the Information and Privacy Commissioner (OIPC) asked the Special Committee to consider providing it with the following enforcement powers: mandatory breach notification, the power to issue administrative monetary penalties and the power to initiate investigations and make orders, even without a complaint.
+Office of the Information and Privacy Commissioner (OIPC) asked the Special Committee reviewing the Act to consider providing the OIPC with the following enforcement powers: mandatory breach notification, the power to issue administrative monetary penalties and the power to initiate investigations and make orders, even without a complaint.

 Ontario significantly strengthened its health privacy law, the Personal Health Information Protection Act, 2004 (PHIPA), earlier in 2020.
 View PHIPA information.